Main page content

 8.2 No Subordination of State’s Interest.
 With respect to lease or license of real property to a third party, under no circumstances whatsoever shall the Board of Regents' interest in the real property be subordinated to the lien of any mortgagee of the third party’s interest.

 8.3 Specified Term.
-Unless otherwise approved by the Board of Regents, a Space Lease to be executed by the President or his delegate pursuant to Section 7.2 above must provide for an initial term of a specified duration not exceeding ten years, but may include options to renew for as many terms (each renewal or extension term must be of specified duration not exceeding ten years) as the U. T. institution considers to be in its best interest.
-Any Space Lease described under Section 5.1(c)(1) or Section 5.1(c)(2) above must be reviewed and approved by the Real Estate Office and the Office of General Counsel and shall be signed by the Executive Director of Real Estate or his delegate, after obtaining approval of the institution’s Chief Business Officer or delegate.
+Unless otherwise approved by the Board of Regents, a Space Lease to be executed by the President or delegate pursuant to Section 7.2 above must provide for an initial term of a specified duration not exceeding ten years, but may include options to renew for as many terms (each renewal or extension term must be of specified duration not exceeding ten years) as the U. T. institution considers to be in its best interest.
+Any Space Lease described under Section 5.1(c)(1) or Section 5.1(c)(2) above must be reviewed and approved by the Real Estate Office and the Office of General Counsel and shall be signed by the Executive Vice Chancellor for Business Affairs or delegate, after obtaining approval of the institution’s Chief Business Officer or delegate.

 8.4 Restrictions on Use and Operations.
 Without the prior review and approval of both the Real Estate Office and the Office of General Counsel, no Real Estate Lease may restrict or otherwise limit the ability of the particular U.T. institution or any other institution or member of the U.T.
 System to operate from another location within a defined geographic area.
 (Such prohibited restrictions and limitations would include, by way of example, an agreement that a U.T. institution would not open another office or provide a particular service within a defined geographic area.)